What is Pelvic Inflammatory Disease (PID)?

-- Pelvic inflammatory disease (PID) is an infection of the female reproductive organs: the womb, fallopian tubes and ovaries.
+Pelvic inflammatory disease (PID) is an infection of the the womb, fallopian tubes and ovaries.

-- The disease is fairly common and tends to pop up more frequently among sexually active women between the ages of 15 and 24.
+The disease is fairly common and tends to pop up more frequently among sexually active people between the ages of 15 and 24.

-That’s the tricky part.
-You might notice it, but you might not.
+You might notice if you have PID, but you might not.
 Sometimes the symptoms aren’t that obvious.

 However, you should look out for the following:

-Well, it all starts in the cervix (entrance to the womb).
-If a woman develops an infection there it can move upwards into the womb and then spread to the fallopian tubes and ovaries.
+PID starts in the cervix (entrance to the womb).
+If a person develops an infection there it can move upwards into the womb and then spread to the fallopian tubes and ovaries.

 - The bacteria that cause chlamydia are responsible for 50-65% of cases while the bacteria that cause gonorrhoea are responsible for about 14% of cases.

-- About 8% of women with PID are infected with both chlamydia and gonorrhoea.
+- About 8% of those with PID are infected with both chlamydia and gonorrhoea.